-Activities in 2016
+Activities in 2017

-During the year, focus has been on integrating the recently acquired companies Lighting Innovations, LED Linear and Arlight in the Group's internal control and on inventory valuation and inventory control linked to the shift to LED technology.
-Following the issue of the Minimum Control Requirements, follow up work has been performed to improve the internal control in some businesses and the process was discussed at many other subsidiary company board meetings, this work continues.
+During the year, focus has been on integrating the recently acquired companies Arlight, Lighting Innovations, LED Linear, WE-EF & also establishing the OR Technologies business in the Group's internal control and on inventory valuation and inventory control linked to the shift to LED technology.
+Focus and priority has also been given to various senior level recruitments. particularly within the local finance functions.
+Following the re-issue of the Minimum Control Requirements and the initial issue of the Financial Internal Guidelines, follow up work has been performed locally, at subsidiary board meetings and with the company's auditor to improve the internal control in many businesses with the process and results being discussed by the auditor and the CFO.
+This work continues with further internal control improvements.
 The Minimum Control Requirement document and process is based on the COSO framework and the follow-up of internal control pursuant to these guidelines has become an integrated part of Group governance.

-FAGERHULT ANNUAL REPORT 2016 49
+FAGERHULT ANNUAL REPORT 2017 59